-The Group has opted to defer the application of IFRS 9 "Financial Instruments" and its amendment "Prepayment Features with Negative Compensation" in accordance with the amendments to IFRS 4 "Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts" and "Extension of the temporary exemption from applying IFRS 9", which allows groups whose main business is insurance to postpone the application of IFRS 9 at the latest until the annual periods beginning on or after 1 January 2023.
+With regard to IFRS 9 on financial instruments adopted in November 2016 by the European Union, the Group has elected to defer application until the fiscal year beginning on or after 1 January 2023 in accordance with the amendments to IFRS 4 "Applying IFRS 9 - Financial Instruments with IFRS 4 - Insurance Contracts" and "Extension of the temporary exemption from applying IFRS 9", which allow groups whose main activity is insurance to defer application of IFRS 9 until annual financial periods beginning on or after 1 January 2023 at the latest.
 The Group meets the eligibility criteria defined in the amendment to defer the application of IFRS 9.